mgondan/rolog/README.md

 ## Example 2

-The is is a nice illustration of two-way communication between R and Prolog.
-The example uses Prolog for rendering R expressions as MathML.
+The second example uses Prolog for rendering R expressions as MathML.
+This is a nice illustration of two-way communication between R and Prolog, because Prolog has to ask back for the name of the integration variable (the x in dx).

 `library(rmarkdown)`